kdabir/stay-awake/README.md

 Stay Awake
 ---------

 Keeps you machine awake and unlocked by making a mouse move at regular interval.
+Start it when you are not actively using your machine.

 Stay Awake is:
 * Platform independent - Works on OS X, Windows and Linux
 * Ultra light - total distribution size around 10 kb
-* No library dependencies
+* Self contained - No library dependencies

 ### Installation